aldrik/pa-mods/README.md

 ### Fabricator commander
-Adds the commander to the fabricator grouping, so it's included in idle alerts and idel fabricator selecting.
+Adds the commander to the fabricator grouping, so it's included in idle alerts and fabricator selecting.

 ![](http://i.cubeupload.com/tBuK0U.png)